catssister/Repository/README.md

 ===========

 Step one to connect the receiver board and Arduino and put a led to test the board was work or not.
+By serial output, it will be easier to check exactely how the digital signal works.
+By noteing down all the values readed from different buttons, it is helperful for later coding.

 ![alt text][pic1]

 [pic1]: https://github.com/catssister/Spooky-Ball-Robot/blob/master/Image/Receiver%20board%20test.jpeg "Connect Receiver"

-Step two is to complate the motor connection with motion.(We just put on the charger to make sure both of the motor was working, when we saw it working we just take out the charger)
+Step two is to complate the motor connection with motion.(We just put on the charger to make sure both of the motor was working, when we saw it working we just take out the charger).
+We have not prepared a charger for the battery pack which causes a huge issue.
+After heavy testing, it runs out of power.
+So it is a good idea to prepare a charger which fit to the battery pack.
+The charger we ended up buying is the 6V - 12V NiMH / NiCd Smart Charger which is safer and easier to use.

 ![alt text][pic2]